-We compare our method with various baselines, with the results presented in Table~\ref{tb: overall performance}.
+We compare our method on various baselines, and the results are presented in Table~\ref{tb: overall performance}.
 Overall, our method demonstrates superior average performance across 12 different source and target dataset combinations, leading in the majority of settings.
 Compared to conventional HAR baselines, our method consistently outperforms them.
-These traditional baselines are not specifically designed for cross-dataset HAR, and their strong performance typically depends on large, carefully collected datasets.
+These traditional baselines are not specifically designed for cross-dataset HAR, and their strong performance typically depends on large, carefully curated datasets.
 Compared to cross-dataset HAR baselines, our method outperforms them (except in the setting from Shoaib to Motion).
-Although SDMix and UDAHAR are also designed for cross-dataset HAR, they have certain requirements.
-For instance, UDAHAR may be more suitable for datasets with smaller distribution gaps.
-This consistent performance indicates the robustness and reliability of our method in diverse conditions and datasets.
+Although SDMix and UDAHAR are also designed for cross-dataset HAR, they have specific requirements.
+For instance, UDAHAR may be more suitable for datasets with smaller distributional gaps.
+This consistent performance demonstrates the robustness and reliability of our method in diverse datasets.

 Following the reviewer’s suggestion, we extend our cross-dataset experiments to include all relevant activities, treating sitting and standing as separate classes rather than merging them into a single still category.
 Specifically, the evaluated activities now include sitting, standing, walking, going upstairs, and going downstairs.
 The new cross-dataset results for five activities are as shown in Appendix Table~\ref{tb: 5 activity performance}.
 As shown in the results, the inclusion of both sitting and standing as separate activities introduces additional difficulty, as these two activities exhibit highly similar sensor patterns and are often hard to distinguish, especially in cross-dataset settings.
 This leads to a noticeable performance drop across all methods.
 While the performance of our method also drops due to the increased difficulty, it still achieves the best results among all compared approaches.
 This suggests that, despite the challenge of distinguishing highly similar activities such as sitting and standing, our method remains comparatively more effective.